JitheshVijay/ESP32_NDIR/README.md

 # AK9723AJ LED driver and Sensor AFE

-AK9723AJ is an IR LED driver and Analog Front End (AFE) IC designed for signal processing of IR photo detectors.
-It features a dual-channel AFE and an ADC for digital output, enabling IR photo detector output signals to be obtained simultaneously.
-The AK9723AJ is suitable for NDIR (Non-Dispersive Infrared) gas sensing applications using IR LED and IR photo detectors.
+AK9723AJ is an IR LED driver and Analog Front End (AFE) IC designed for signal processing of IR photodetectors.
+It features a dual-channel AFE and an ADC for digital output, enabling IR photodetector output signals to be obtained simultaneously.
+The AK9723AJ is suitable for NDIR (Non-Dispersive Infrared) gas sensing applications using IR LED and IR photodetectors.

 ## General Description